-- WIN-T Increment 1 has three types of transportable network nodes that provide high-speed wide area network capability for secure voice, video and data exchange.
+- WIN-T Increment 1 has three main transportable network nodes that provide high-speed wide area network capability for secure voice, video and data exchange.
 The Tactical Hub Node (THN) supports division headquarters; the Joint Network Node (JNN) supports brigade level headquarters; and the Battalion Command Post Node (BnCPN) supports battalion level headquarters.
 The fourth type of node, the Regional Hub Node (RHN), is a fixed installation equivalent to three THNs and is used to support theater level operations.

-- The Satellite Transportable Terminal (STT) is highly transportable and mobile satellite system, which operates in conjunction with the JNN and BnCPN, designed to establish secure voice, video and data communications virtually anytime and anywhere.
+- The Satellite Transportable Terminal (STT) is a highly transportable and mobile satellite system, which operates in conjunction with the JNN and BnCPN, designed to establish secure voice, video and data communications virtually anytime and anywhere.